Chess tactic: Gaining material

 When a player is able to capture the opponent's piece(s) without losing any of their own (or losing a piece of lesser value), the player is said to have "won "; i.e., the opponent will have fewer (or less valuable) pieces remaining on the board.
 The goal of each basic tactic is to win material.
 At the professional level, often the mere threat of material loss (i.e., an anticipated tactic) induces the opponent to pursue an alternative line.
 In amateur games, however, tactics often come to full fruition – unforeseen by the opponent and resulting in material gain and a corresponding, perhaps decisive, advantage.
 Material gain can be achieved by several different types of tactics.

 Discovered attack

 A discovered attack is a move that allows an attack by another piece.
 A piece is moved away so as to allow the attack of a friendly bishop, rook or queen on an enemy piece.
 If the attacked piece is the king, the situation is referred to as a discovered check.
 Discovered attacks are powerful since the moved piece may be able to pose a second threat.

-A special case of a discovered check is a double check, where both the piece being unmasked and the piece being moved attack the enemy king.
-A double check always forces the opponent to move the king, since it is impossible to defend attacks from two directions in any other way.
+A special case of a discovered check is a double check, where both the piece being unmasked and the piece being moved (rarely a third piece instead, possible in the case of an en passant capture) attack the enemy king.
+A double check always forces the opponent to move the king, since it is impossible to defend against attacks from two directions in any other way.